Frequently Asked Questions

 No exam may be substituted for the TOEFL/IELTS.

 English is not my native language, but I have already attended a college in America or another English-speaking country.
 Do I have to take the TOEFL/IELTS exam?

-You are only exempt from the TOEFL/IELTS if you attended an English-speaking institution in an English-speaking country for all years of your undergraduate degree.
-If you attended an institution in an English-speaking country for a graduate degree, but your undergraduate degree is from a non-English-speaking country or institution, the Department of Economics requires that you take the TOEFL/IELTS.
+You are only exempt from the TOEFL/IELTS if you attended an English-speaking institution for all years of your undergraduate degree.
+If you attended an English-speaking institution for a graduate degree, but your undergraduate degree is from a non-English institution, the Department of Economics requires that you take the TOEFL/IELTS.
 This is a stricter requirement than that of The Graduate School and reflects the fact that successful graduate study in economics depends crucially on your ability to understand, read, write and speak English.